sbrajesh/bp-profile-widget-for-blogs/readme.txt

 Otherwise, Use the Plugin browser, upload it and activate, you are done.
 Please note, The plugin must be activated sitewide.

 == Frequently Asked Questions ==
 = How to Use =
-Add the widget "Bp Profile For Blogs" and save the settings in the widget.
+Add the widget "BP Profile For Blogs" and save the settings in the widget.
 That's it.
 = I want to show authors profile instead of admins, Is it possible ? = Yes.
 With version 1.2 You can list  members of any role, please go to the widget section and select a role, by default, It will list admins

 == Changelog ==

+= Version 1.2.4 =
+* Code cleanup, fixes all notices

+= Version 1.2.3 =
+* Updated for Better performance

+= Version 1.2.3 =
+* Updated for Better performance

-= Version 1.2. =
+= Version 1.2.2 =
 * Added support for WordPress 3.2 and BuddyPress 1.5+

 = Version 1.2.1 =
-* Added support for wordpress Multisite 3.0.1
+* Added support for WordPress Multisite 3.0.1
 * added support for listing the profiles of users by role
 * Code level support for showing profile for any type of member by ther roles.
  = Version 1.2 =
 * Fixed a bug with finding admin user by level, now it works on role
-* Buddypress awareness is brought back, so should not cause issue when buddypress is disabled
+* BuddyPress awareness is brought back, so should not cause issue when BuddyPress is disabled

  = Version 1.1 =
 * Porfile Fields linking is removed